HostMason/only/README.md

 # OnlyFans Clone

 This project is a React-based web application that mimics some of the core functionalities of OnlyFans, using Supabase as the backend.
+It provides a platform for content creators to share exclusive content with their subscribers.

+## Features

+- User authentication (sign up, login, logout)
+- User profiles
+- Content creation and sharing
+- Subscription management
+- Feed of subscribed content creators
+- Payment integration (planned)

 ## System Requirements

+- Node.js (v14 or later)
+- npm (v6 or later)
-- Ubuntu 22.04 LTS
+- Git
+- Supabase CLI

 ## Installation

-We provide an installer script that sets up the project environment, including Node.js, npm, Git, and the Supabase CLI.
-To use the installer:
+We provide an installer script for Ubuntu 22.04 LTS that sets up the project environment.
+For other operating systems, please follow the manual setup instructions.

+### Automatic Installation (Ubuntu 22.04 LTS)

 1. Download the installer script:
    ```